necccc/nec.is/source/_posts/20180121-qclock-the-led-rgb wall-clock-part-1.md

 To control the NeoPixels, you’ll need a microcontroller.
 I picked the [Tessel](https://tessel.io/) because it runs simple JavaScript, easy to use, and powerful enough.
 It can create its own wifi network, where it runs a small web server, which will control the clock settings.

 As it turned out, to drive the NeoPixels from the Tessel you either need custom firmware or treat the LED strip as a servo engine (sort of) and figure out the rest yourself.
-This wasn’t an option for me, but luckily Tim Pietrusky showed me a small piece of hardware, that was designed specifically to drive the NeoPixels: the [FadeCandy](https://www.adafruit.com/product/1689)
+This wasn’t an option for me, but luckily [Tim Pietrusky](https://twitter.com/timpietrusky) from [Live:JS](http://livejs.network/) showed me a small piece of hardware, that was designed specifically to drive the NeoPixels: the [FadeCandy](https://www.adafruit.com/product/1689)

 {% image_tag "pull-right" "fadecandy.jpg" "The FadeCandy Neopixel driver" %}